LEAF

 This grant will provide equipment such as a Roland SPD-SX Percussion Sampling Pad, M-Audio Keystation Mini 32 MK3 - USB MIDI

-Keyboard Controller with 32 Velocity Sensitive Mini Keys and Recording Software Included, Roland Premium Open-Air Headphones (RH-A30),
+Keyboard Controller with 32 Velocity Sensitive Mini Keys and Recording Software Included,

-and Drum sticks 5A Classic Maple Wood Drumsticks Wood Tip Drumstick for Adults, Kids, and Beginners.
+Drum sticks 5A Classic Maple Wood Drumsticks Wood Tip Drumstick for Adults, Kids, and Beginners.
 This project will be utilized as

 a self-regulation/self-management coping strategy in a special education social/emotional program.
 It will allow students in the program to use